 3. Metal Prints

-Metal prints have a sleek, glossy finish that fits photography and modern art.
-They’re lightweight, durable, and priced highly.
-With print-on-demand companies, you can create various finishes, including matte and glossy surfaces.
+With a sleek, glossy finish that suits photography and modern art, metal prints are lightweight, durable, and priced highly.
+Through print-on-demand companies, you can offer several finishes, including matte and glossy.

 4. Acrylic Prints (Plexiglass)